’90 Day Fiance: Happily Ever After?’ Tell-All Special: 5 Behind-The-Scenes Moments Fans Didn’t See

 Mohamed May Have A Crush On Anfisa

-Mohamed may have arrived late for the Tell-All special, but he certainly got something from the shoot.
+Mohamed may have arrived late for the tell-all special, but he certainly got something from the shoot.
 TLC revealed that after filming, the Tunisian native asked for Anfisa’s number from the show’s producers.
 It can be noted that Mohamed and Anfisa sat next to each other in the interview, and he might have taken a liking to the Russian beauty.

 Of course, Mohamed is now officially a bachelor.
 He and Danielle have already finalized their divorce, and he’s certainly free to date anyone.
 Anfisa, however, is still technically married to Jorge despite their separation.